Palaeotherium: Postcranial skeleton

 The overall postcranial anatomy of Palaeotherium is best known from a skeleton of P. magnum uncovered from Mormoiron.
 The vertebral column is made up of seven large cervical vertebrae, seventeen thoracic vertebrae, six lumbar vertebrae, six sacral vertebrae, and fifteen caudal vertebrae.
 The cervical vertebrae, comprising the neck, measure 65 cm long while the caudal vertebrae, comprising the tail, measure 35 cm long.
 The sacrum is triangular and similar to that of the Equidae, but is slightly wider in its front area.
 P. magnum would have had a total of thirty-four ribs based on the total number of thoracic vertebrae.
 Like in equids, the front ribs are strong and flattened.
 The back portion of the thorax would have been wider than in horses and roughly comparable to those of tapirs and rhinoceroses but was not as long as that of the latter.
 The ribs are separated from the sternum, which is approximately the same size as the thorax.

 P. magnum has generally strong and stocky limb bones.
-The femora (upper thigh bones) of P. crassum and P. medium, in comparison, are less robust.
+The femora (thigh bones) of P. crassum and P. medium, in comparison, are less robust.
 Palaeotherium has a straighter and less concave trochlea of the astragalus than Plagiolophus.
 The calcaneum is semirectangular in shape but slightly wider on its rear end.
 The cuboid bone is high and narrow, similar to that of Anchitherium.

-Most species of Palaeotherium have tridactyl (three-toed) hindlimbs and forelimbs, in contrast to earlier palaeotheres that have tetradactyl (four-toed) forelimbs and tridactyl hindlimbs.
+Most species of Palaeotherium have three-toed hindlimbs and forelimbs, in contrast to earlier palaeotheres that have four-toed forelimbs and three-toed hindlimbs.
 P. eocaenum might have had a tetradactyl forelimb, as indicated by a manus that has been tentatively assigned to it.
 Palaeotherium differs from Plagiolophus in its long and narrow carpals and in its metacarpal bones, which are close in length to each other and develop into wide ungual phalanges.
 The tridactyl foot morphology with all three digits being functional suggests digitigrade locomotion.

 Palaeotherium shows an exceptional amount of variation in the shape of its third metacarpal and its manus dimensions.
 P. curtum has very robust forelimb bones including a short and stocky manus, which suggests that it was stocky in build.
 P. magnum and P. crassum resemble tapirs, especially the mountain tapir (Tapirus pinchaque), in the build of their forelimbs.
 P. magnum has less slender radii and metacarpals compared to those of P. crassum and is therefore comparable to those of modern tapirs.
 P. medium, along with Plagiolophus, appear to be the most cursorial palaeotheres due to their elongated and gracile metacarpals.
 P. medium has a more unique foot morphology compared to other Palaeotherium species due to narrower and higher feet and longer metapodial bones.
 The cursorial adaptations of P. medium is further supported by the morphology of the humerus.
 The middle metatarsal bone is larger and more robust than the others.
 The fourth toe of P. magnum appears slightly arched and is slightly longer than the second toe.